 by Dr. C.H.
 Weaver M.D. updated 8/2021

-Data from the Phase 1 CHRYSALIS clinical trial evaluating amivantamab in patients with advanced non-small cell lung cancer (NSCLC) and epidermal growth factor receptor (EGFR) exon 20 insertion mutations were presented for the first time at the 2021 World Conference on Lung Cancer (WCLC) in Singapore.
-Amivantamab showed significant anti-cancer activity and durable responses with a tolerable safety profile in patients with NSCLC and EGFR exon 20 insertion mutations.
-(1)
+Data from the Phase 1 CHRYSALIS clinical trial evaluating Rybervant (amivantamab) in patients with advanced non-small cell lung cancer (NSCLC) and epidermal growth factor receptor (EGFR) exon 20 insertion mutations were presented for the first time at the 2021 World Conference on Lung Cancer (WCLC) in Singapore.
+Rybervant showed significant anti-cancer activity and durable responses with a tolerable safety profile in patients with NSCLC and EGFR exon 20 insertion mutations leading to FDA approval.1

 About EGFR Exon 20 Insertion-Mutant NSCLC

 Approximately 10-15% of NSCLC patients in the US and Europe, and 30-40% of patients in Asia have epidermal growth factor receptor - mutated (EGFRm) NSCLC.
 These patients are particularly sensitive to treatment with precision cancer medicines known as EGFR-tyrosine kinase inhibitors (TKIs) which block the cell-signaling pathways that drive the growth of EGFR expressing lung cancer cells.
 EGFR exon 20 insertion mutations occur in 1% to 2% of NSCLC’s and patients with these mutations don't typically respond well to treatment with TKI’s available to treat the majority of EGFRm NSCLCs.5 Exon 20 mutations have a worse prognosis than other EGFRm because there are currently no FDA-approved therapies and current EGFR TKIs and chemotherapy provide limited benefit for these patients.2-5

-Amivantamab (JNJ-6372) is an investigational, fully human EGFR and mesenchymal epithelial transition (MET) bispecific antibody with immune cell-directing activity.
-Amivantamab targets the Exon 20 mutation - the third most prevalent EGFR mutation in NSCLC.
-By combining an EGFR-binding domain at one end with one targeting MET which is a common resistance mechanism amivantamab targets both the primary mutation and the resistance EGFR and MET mutations and amplifications at the same time.
-(6-9)
+Rybervant is a fully human EGFR and mesenchymal epithelial transition (MET) bispecific antibody with immune cell-directing activity.
+Rybervant targets the Exon 20 mutation - the third most prevalent EGFR mutation in NSCLC.
+By combining an EGFR-binding domain at one end with one targeting MET which is a common resistance mechanism Rybervant targets both the primary mutation and the resistance EGFR and MET mutations and amplifications at the same time.6-9

-The Phase 1 CHRYSALIS clinical trial assessed the effectiveness and safety of amivantamab in patients with NSCLC and EGFR exon 20 insertion mutations who had progressed on prior platinum-based chemotherapy.
+The Phase 1 CHRYSALIS clinical trial assessed the effectiveness and safety of Ryberbant in patients with NSCLC and EGFR exon 20 insertion mutations who had progressed on prior platinum-based chemotherapy.